Rohitraut15/SangveGrampanchayat-Python-project/README.md

  ### Using Pycharm Community editon 2023 <a name='using-Pycharm-Community-edition-2023'></a>
 <pre>
-1. Create a new <del>Project</del> Website in Pycharm
+1. Create a new Project  in Pycharm
 2. Fork this repo
-3. Copy all the files in this repo to website's folder
+3. Copy all the files in this repo to project's folder
 4. Configure Database on the machine accordingly (Using db.sqlite3 file checked in)
-5. Run the website
+5. Run the project using python manage.py runserver command on the terminal
 </pre>